-3.2.5 Each Group shall be allowed to determine its own Performance Award ride entry fees.
+3.2.5 Each Group shall be allowed to determine its own standard ride entry fees.
 Payment of one fee does not cover two types of machine.

 3.2.6 Only one award for a ride at each distance will be made during any one year, but there is no limit to the number of attempts that may be made.

-3.2.7 Claims for Performance Awards must be submitted to the Group Recorder at the end of the racing season or not later than 31st October.
+3.2.7 Claims for Standards must be submitted to the Group Recorder at the end of the racing season or not later than 31st October.
 A rider must have a minimum of four medals to qualify for a plaque in lieu.

-3.2.8 Each VTTA Group may elect to have either Performance Improvement or Actual times engraved on performance award medals/plaques.
+3.2.8 Each VTTA Group may elect to have either Standard or Actual times engraved on Standard Medals/Plaques.

-3.2.9 Once a rider has gained a Performance Award, the rider's performance must not decline by more than the time or distance as specified in the Performance Award Tables in order to gain another award at a later age.
-However, a rider may elect not to count any rides done more than three years before if they have not received a Performance Award on that machine at that distance during that period.
+3.2.9 Once a rider has gained a Standard Award, the rider must improve their previous best plus or minus against Age Standard in order to obtain another award in a later age group.
+However, a rider may elect not to count any rides done more than three years before if they have not received a Standard Award on that machine at that distance during that period.

 3.3 Regulations for Age Records